-The increase in the number of filers from 2015 to 2016 is primarily because of the change noted in footnote 5 (i.e., measuring plan liabilities using non-stabilized discount rates instead of stabilized discount rates).
+The increase in the number of filers after 2015 is primarily because of the change noted in footnote 5.

 5 From 2012, when the interest rate stabilization rules were implemented for funding purposes, through 2015, stabilized rates were used for purposes of determining whether the \$15 million waiver applied.
 Starting with 2016, the determination is based on non-stabilized rates (i.e., the same rates used for the 80% FTAP gateway test).
-As a result, several companies that previously qualified for the waiver were required to file 4010 information for 2016.
+As a result, several companies that previously qualified for the waiver were required to file 4010 information for 2016 and later.